Dresden river tour: Elbe, Spree and Neiße

 This bike tour offers a worthwhile combination of nature and culture.
 Starting in Dresden, the so-called Florence on the Elbe, the route leads via Kamenz, town of Lessing, to the lakes of the Lausitz which once evolved through the influence of former mining activites.
 You will spend your nights in Bad Muskau, in Fürst Pückler Park (part of the UNESCO World Cultural Heritage), and in Görlitz, uniting different styles between Gothic and Jugendstil.
 Discover the thousand-year-old town of Bautzen and the Elbe Sandstone Mountains with its bizarre rock formations before finally returning to Dresden.
 The route leads through a flat landscape and over the Elbe and Oder-Neiße bike trail.
 Calm side streets can be accomplished in a relaxed pace, the only longer ascent of 1 kilometre challenges you already on the first day.

 Make sure to arrive early in Dresden where famous and imposing structures such as the Zwinger or the Semper Opera will be waiting to be visited.
 Thousands of visitors come to the Saxon kings’ former seat of royal power every year.
-In the afternoon handover bikes and briefing.
+In the late afternoon bike handover and briefing.

 2. day Dresden - Kamenz 55 km